 Question: How do I prepare Sequence Read Archive (SRA) data from NCBI for Cell Ranger?

 Answer: One of the beauties of open source data in the sequencing age is the ability to reanalyze data generated by other researchers.
-The primary source of these publicly available data sets in the United States is the Sequence Read Archive (SRA) maintained by NCBI.
+The primary source of these publicly available datasets in the United States is the Sequence Read Archive (SRA) maintained by NCBI.
 Using these data in Cell Ranger requires some pre-processing.
-Before downloading SRA data, first, identify the platform and version of the chemistry used to generate the data.
-The following fix has only been tested on Chromium v2 chemistry.
+Before downloading SRA data, first identify the platform and version of the chemistry used to generate the data.
+The following fix has been tested on Chromium v2 and v3 chemistry.

 --split-files argument to retrieve the FASTQ files.
 The command may look like this:

 fastq-dump --split-files --gzip SRR6334436

 The number of FASTQ files we retrieved is consistent with what is reported in the metadata of SRR6334436: This run has 2 reads per spot.

 Based on the read length, we can infer that

 SRR6334436_1.fastq is Read 1 and

 SRR6334436_2.fastq is Read 2 (see Sequencing Recommendation for 3' Gene Expression Assays)

 Sometimes, the authors may upload 3 or 4 reads for a sample by including index reads.
 For example, if we try to retrieve FASTQ files from SRR9291388: